 A Chief Product Owner’s backlog contains items which are larger in scope than an individual team’s backlog.
 To pull prioritized items into individual teams, they may need to be broken down and understood better.
 The goals of Backlog Decomposition and Refinement are to:

-- identify the complex products and projects which will make the vision a reality
+- identify the complex products, projects, and associated Product Goals which will make the vision a reality

 - break those complex products and projects into independent elements